Scalable Drift Monitoring in Medical Imaging AI: Introduction

 Our prior work with CheXstray \cite{merkow_chexstray_2023} addresses this gap by developing a framework to support the automated monitoring of medical imaging AI models designed to include comprehensive image data analysis.
-CheXstray introduced a novel metric called multi-modal concordance (MMC), which aggregates metrics from various sources to assess overall data drift, and crucially does not assume access to the ground truth labels needed to monitor model performance.
-In an experimental setting, MMC+ demonstrated a strong correlation with model performance when artificial drift was induced within a datastream.
+CheXstray introduced a novel metric called multi-modal concordance (MMC), which aggregates metrics from various sources to assess overall data drift, and crucially does not assume access to ongoing ground truth labels (beyond an initial reference window for calibration) to monitor model performance.
+In an experimental setting, MMC demonstrated a strong correlation with model performance when artificial drift was induced within a datastream.
 However, recent research has shown that real-world data is more complex, and relying solely on surrogate metrics like MMC for performance monitoring can be ineffective \cite{kore_empirical_2024}.